 No, all badges have to be purchased from the Fort Collins Comic Con website.
 Anyone trying to sell you a badge other than us is most likely scamming you.
-Our badge prices are: $20 for ages 13+, $10 for ages 6-12, free for ages 5 and under.
+Our badge prices are: $20 for ages 13+ (advanced purchase; day-of purchase is $25), $10 for ages 6-12, free for ages 5 and under.

 - What happens if I don’t pick up my badge?

-Badges will be available for pickup from the store until your venue of choice closes on FRIDAY AUGUST 10TH!
-You can pick it up on the day of the con.
+Badges will be available for pickup from the store until your venue of choice closes on WEDNESDAY AUGUST 14TH!
+You can pick it up on the day of the Con.
 We don’t recommend this, as you’ll probably have to wait in line.
-We’ll have it at an Attendee check-in booth for you on the day of the Con.
+We’ll have it at the Attendee Check-In booth for you on the day of the Con.